hinterop/hinterop.github.io/index.md

 # Documents

-Tianqi Fang, Lisong Xu, and Witawas Srisa-an, "Efficient Verification of Timing-Related Network Functions in High-Speed Hardware", in Proceedings of IEEE INFOCOM, May 2023
+- Tianqi Fang, Lisong Xu, and Witawas Srisa-an, "Efficient Verification of Timing-Related Network Functions in High-Speed Hardware", in Proceedings of IEEE INFOCOM, May 2023

+- Tianqi Fang, Lisong Xu, Witawas Srisa-an, and Jay Patel, "Exploration and Evaluation of the Architectural Design Space of Bandwidth Estimation in ProgHW/SW-based Clouds", in Proceedings of Passive and Active Measurement Conference (PAM), March, 2023

 # Team